-Ref no. Policy/Objective Objectives/Target Monitoring Indicators Data Achievement Score Review Commentary Movement Scottish Pilot Example 7.1 Transport Policy: Promoting sustainable Travel and Improved active Travel Options All development proposals will make a positive contribution towards encouraging safe, sustainable travel and improving active travel options throughout by enabling opportunities for: (a) Sustainable transport modes, based on a hierarchy of walking, cycling, public transport and motorised transport; for freight, a shift from road to rail and water- based transport where possible. e contribution towards encouraging ustainable travel and improving travel options throughout by ng opportunities for: tainable transport modes, based erarchy of walking, cycling, public ort and motorised transport; for a shift from road to rail and water- As noted, data still to be gathered.
-Scottish Pilot Example 7.2 Travel Policy Development proposals that involve travel generation must include sufficient information with the application to enable the Council to consider any likely on- and off- site transport implications of the development and should: Abbreviated.
+Toolkit theme: Movement Ref No. Policy/Objective ctive Objective /Target Monitoring indicators Data Score Review commentary Scottish pilot example 7.1 Transport Policy: Promoting sustainable Travel and Improved active travel options All development proposals will make a positive contribution towards encouraging safe, sustainable travel and improving active travel options throughout by enabling opportunities for: (a) Sustainable transport modes, based on a hierarchy of walking, cycling, public transport and motorised transport; for freight, a shift from road to rail and waterbased transport where possible.
+Sustainable travel - number of tourism and housing applications that link to active travel networks and/or public transport At present we are investigating how to gather this information.
+As noted, data still to be gathered.
+7.2 Travel Policy Development proposals that involve travel generation must include sufficient information with the application to enable the Council to consider any likely on- and off- site transport implications of the development.
+Abbreviated.
 A suggested indicator for Level 1 - no. of applications providing the information required.
 A target defining what % of applications would represent good progress towards the objective would need to be determined.

-Scottish Pilot Example 7.3 Local Transport Strategy Objective To promote safety in the community and enhance actual and perceived safety when travelling on the transport network Outcome - Increased number of cycling and walking trips Scottish Household Survey: Travel Diary 2005/2006, Main Mode of Travel Table 14 11% walk, 0% cycle New data to make a comparison with what is old data could show if there has been growth from this baseline.
+Continued: Toolkit theme: Movement Ref No. Policy/Objective Objective /Target Monitoring indicators Data Score Review commentary 7.3 Local Transport Strategy Objective To promote safety in the community and enhance actual and perceived safety when travelling on the transport network Outcome - Increased number of cycling and walking trips Scottish Household Survey: Travel Diary 2005/2006, Main Mode of Travel Table 14 11% walk, 0% cycle New data to make a comparison with what is old data could show if there has been growth from this baseline.
 This baseline data does act as a useful baseline against which new data can be measured.
-Scottish Pilot Example 7.4 Transport: Objective To promote and prioritise travel by sustainable means i.e. walking, cycling and by public transport.
-Access to transport Population by PTAL of residence 2018 (6 being the most accessible) 6 - 24%.
+7.4 Transport: Objective To promote and prioritise travel by sustainable means i.e. walking, cycling and by public transport.
+Access to transport Population by Public Transport Accessibility Level (PTAL) of residence 2018 (6 being the most accessible) 6 - 24%.
 5 - 9%.
 4 - 11%.
 3 - 25%.
 2 - 21%.
 1 - 10% New data to make a comparison with 2018 data could show if there has been improvement from this baseline.
 The ability to compare data over a period of time is a useful measurement.